julienherrero/awesome-list/README.md

 ## Objective-C

+- [Ares-Defence-Labs/Atlas](https://github.com/Ares-Defence-Labs/Atlas) - Atlas is a powerful Kotlin Multiplatform (KMP) SDK that provides a complete ecosystem for building scalable, structured, and maintainable applications across ALL PLATFORMS.
+It combines MVVM architecture, navigation, CLI tools, and an IoC container into one seamless experience.
 - [codeandtheory/ychat](https://github.com/codeandtheory/ychat) - A Kotlin Multiplatform library that provides access to ChatGPT and Open AI APIs

 ## PHP